Tikkun olam: In the Mishnah

 More generally, tikkun can mean improvement, establishment, repair, preparation, and other related concepts.
 In the Mishnaic context, it generally refers to practical legal measures taken in the present to ameliorate social conditions.
 In the legal language of the Talmud, however, the verb took on a much more legalistic role, in that a takkana "affixation" was a category of legal enactment made by the Chazal.

 In Aleinu

-A conception of tikkun olam is also found in the Aleinu, a concluding part of most Jewish congregational prayer, which in contrast to the Mishnah's usage, focuses on the end of time.
+A conception of tikkun olam is also found in the Aleinu, a concluding part of most Jewish congregational prayer, which, in contrast to the Mishnah's usage, focuses on the end of time.
 The Aleinu beseeches God:

-In other words, when all the people of the world abandon false gods and recognize God, the world will have been perfected.
+In other words, when all the people of the world abandon false gods, and recognize God, the world will have been perfected.
+The eschatological idea that tikkun olam is a process that ends in redemption is rooted in this element of Aleinu.

-Among modern liberal Jewish movements, a common but more modern understanding of this phrase is that we share a partnership with God, and are instructed to take the steps towards improving the state of the world and helping others, which simultaneously brings more honor to God's sovereignty.
+Among modern liberal Jewish movements, a common, but more modern, understanding of this phrase is that we share a partnership with God, and are instructed to take the steps towards improving the state of the world, and helping others, which simultaneously brings more honor to God's sovereignty.